Taxco Mexico: Things to Do, Where to Stay + What to Eat

 What is Taxco Mexico known for?

-Taxco Mexico is known for its fine silver jewelry.
-It is considered the center for silverwork in the Western Hemisphere.
-It is also known as a stunning pueblo magico with twisting streets lined with colonial buildings and Volkswagen Beatles used as the official taxis.
+Taxco Mexico is known for its fine silver jewelry which has its origins in Mesoamerica.
+It is also known as a charming pueblo mágico with twisting streets lined with colonial buildings and Volkswagen Beatles used as the official taxis.

 Does Taxco have an airport?